Kazakhstan & Kyrgyzstan Itinerary

 After you wrap up your visit to Lake Kaindy, get an early morning start to head to the town of Kegen, the nearest town to the Karkara border crossing between Kazakhstan and Kyrgyzstan.

-If you aren’t traveling by your own transport you can get a taxi from Saty to Kegen and then once to Kegen grab another taxi to the border.
-I recommend contacting a hotel or guesthouse in Karakol to book and have them arrange a car to meet you at the border to take you down to Karakol, as you can expect to not find cars waiting on the Kyrgyz side of the border.
+If you aren’t traveling by your own transport, you can get a taxi from Saty to Kegen and then, once in Kegen, grab another taxi to the border.
+I recommend contacting a hotel or guesthouse in Karakol to book and have them arrange a car to meet you at the border to take you down to Karakol, as you can expect not to find cars waiting on the Kyrgyz side of the border.

 I highly recommend either going on the Karakol Foodie Tour or attending a Dungan family dinner, both of which can be arranged through the tourism office of Destination Karakol.
 If you aren’t feeling up to either of those, at very least head over to Ashlan Fu Alley at the Bugu Bazaar (I recommend Ashlan Fu Saida!) to try a delicious cold bowl of Ashlan Fu.